(Full time / Part time) 2021 start

 Watching in China?
 View this video on YouKu

-Course content
+Course details

-Core modules examine key issues surrounding global development, such as markets, inequality, democratisation, gender, health, education, human rights, conflict, violence and crime.
-You’ll also learn about various aspects of development practice, like the theoretical and analytical principles of Project Cycle Management.
-Additionally, you’ll hone your research and writing skills and then showcase them in your compulsory dissertation – an independent piece of research on a topic of your choice.
+Compulsory modules examine key issues surrounding global development such as markets, inequality, democratisation, gender, health, education, human rights, conflict, violence and crime.
+You'll also learn about various aspects of development practice, like the theoretical and analytical principles of Project Cycle Management.

 These modules will equip you to analyse, understand and discuss the major changes, problems and opportunities facing societies and people in the Global South.
-You’ll study some of the broader social, political, and economic causes of the problems, and the achievements and setbacks that people have experienced in their efforts to tackle them at the global, national and local levels and improve their societies and lives.
-You’ll learn to analyse, understand, and discuss development in the Global South in the 2010s in all its dynamism, complexity and significance.
+You'll study some of the broader social, political, and economic causes of the problems, and the achievements and setbacks that people have experienced in their efforts to tackle them at the global, national and local levels and improve their societies and lives.
+You'll learn to analyse, understand, and discuss development in the Global South in all its dynamism, complexity and significance.

-The wide-ranging list of optional modules means that you can explore a diverse range of related subjects of interest to you, including natural resources struggles, global health, gender and globalisation, education, international political economy or issues related to Africa and China.
+The wide-ranging list of optional modules means that you can explore a diverse range of related subjects of interest to you including natural resources struggles, global health, gender and globalisation, education, international political economy or issues related to Africa and China.

 Course structure